Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Training Algorithm to Fit Target Output

-\subsection{Training Algorithm to Fit Target Output}
+\section{Training Algorithm to Fit Target Output}

 After defining the derivative of the spike generative process, the parameters of SNNs can be trained by gradient descent algorithms as that in ANNs.
 Classification, which is the task in this paper, as well as other tasks for both ANNs and SNNs, can be seen as optimizing parameters of the network to fit a target output when given a specific input.
-The direct gradient descent algorithm for SNNs to fit a target output is derived in the main text (Eq.~15 and Eq.~16), which can be described as follows:
+The gradient descent algorithm for SNNs to fit a target output is derived in the main text (Eq.(\ref{eq gd1}) and Eq.(\ref{eq gd2})), and is as follows:

 Here the loss function $L=\mathcal L(\boldsymbol O, \boldsymbol Y)$ is a distance measurement between $\boldsymbol Y$ and $\boldsymbol S$, e.g., the mean squared error (MSE) in the main text.